 Defendants who are convicted of misdemeanors or felonies face jail or prison time.
 Some defendants can reduce or avoid incarceration if a judge grants them probation at sentencing.
 But probation is not simply a "get-out-of-jail-free" card.
 Probation is court-ordered supervision in the community and comes with the threat of incarceration hanging over the probationer's head.
 Probationers who violate the rules of probation, called terms and conditions, return to court for probation revocation hearings.

 This article answers basic questions about probation violations: What counts as a violation?
 What happens at revocation hearings?
-What are the consequences for failing to comply with probation?
+What are the consequences of failing to comply with probation?

 Judges set the terms and conditions of probation at sentencing.
 A probation violation occurs when a probationer doesn't comply with those rules.
 Most jurisdictions differentiate between rule violations (technical violations) and new offense violations (substantive violations).